ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 2. **Extension Number** : You would need the extension number of the agent whose call you want to   monitor.
 In the example case shown here, it s 108 (Agent Extension).

-Note : In future we shall also support extensionId.
+Note: In future we shall also support extensionId.

-3. **deviceId** : This is the deviceId of the Supervisor's SIP device.
-You can get the supervisor's deviveID using the Extension device info API `https://{{RC_SERVER_HOSTNAME}}/restapi/v1.0/account/~/extension/~/device`
+3. **deviceId** : This is the `deviceId` of the Supervisor's SIP device.
+You can get the supervisor's deviveID using the Extension device info API `/restapi/v1.0/account/~/extension/~/device`

 It will have a response as below